-- 1 In the Preferred networks section, click the name of your wireless network. - 2 Click Properties. - 3 From the Network Authentication drop-down menu, select Open.
+- 1 In the Preferred networks field, click the name of your wireless network. - 2 Click Properties. - 3 From the Network Authentication drop-down menu, select Open.

-Earlier versions of Dell wireless software may not contain the drop-down menu.
-If you are using an earlier version, click to check the check box labeled Data encryption (WEP enabled) and go to step 5.
+Earlier versions of Dell wireless network software may not contain the drop-down menu.
+If you are using an earlier version, click to check the Data encryption (WEP enabled) check box and go to step 5.

-- 4 From the Data encryption drop-down menu, select WEP. - 5 If the wireless network does not require a network key (for example, a password), go to step 8. - 6 Click to uncheck the check box labeled The key is provided for me automatically. - 7 Enter the WEP network key, provided by your network administrator, in the Network key field. - 8 Enter the WEP network key again in the Confirm network key field. - NOTE: Your computer can take up to 1 minute to connect to the network. - 9 Click OK.
+- From the Data encryption drop-down menu, select WEP. - If the wireless network does not require a network key, such as a password, go to step 8. - Click to uncheck the The key is provided for me automatically check box. - 7 Enter the WEP network key, provided by your network administrator, in the Network key field. - Enter the WEP network key again in the Confirm network key field. - NOTE: Your computer can take up to 1 minute to connect to the network. - Click OK.